Jungle Creations

 Jungle Creations is a British digital media company that operates themed channels including VT, Twisted, Lovimals, Level Fitness, Craft Factory and Four Nine.
 Jungle Creations is based in London with an office in New York City.

 History

 VT

 In 2014, Jamie Bolding founded Viral Thread at his mother's house in Surrey, England.
 Initially, the site's focus was on collating already existent content, however, Bolding soon started writing original content aimed at university students.
 The first piece of content produced was a listicle entitled "Twenty people you will meet at fresher's week."

-In February 2015 the company's Facebook page reached one million likes.

 In 2016, the VT channel posted a video featuring the Hövding airbag bicycle helmet which became the most-watched video in the company's history with over 150 million views.

 In June 2017, the company opened an office in New York City.
 The following month, it named Nat Poulter its chief operating officer and Sefton Monk its chief technology officer.
 In August 2017, the company officially changed the name of Viral Thread to VT.